 You are paying for the computation, regardless of whether your transaction succeeds or fails.
 Even if it fails, the miners must validate and execute your transaction (compute) and therefore you must pay for that computation just like you would pay for a successful transaction.

-gas price) in ETH & USD when you search for your transaction on etherscan.io.
-This is not a TX fee that MyCrypto, or any other service provider, receives.
+Gas price) in ETH & USD when you search for your transaction on Etherscan.io.
+This is not a transaction fee that MyCrypto, or any other service provider, receives.
 This fee is paid to miners for mining transactions, putting them into blocks, and securing the blockchain.

 - Gas Limit